NicholasSurmava/planet-rebase-tower-status/README.md

-# Planet Rebase - Warehouse Simple
+# Planet Rebase - Tower Status

-A simple SSR warehouse app that takes a "site_id" and returns a page with information, status, location displayed on a map, stats, etc.
+A simple SSR site that takes a "site_id" and returns a page with information, status, location displayed on a map, stats, etc.

 Part of the Planet Rebase LLC series.